JTyii/WIFI-PASSWORD-CHECKER-V1.0/README.md

 echo.<br/>
 echo !!!Please type the exact wifi name as shown on the above.!!!<br/>
 echo.<br/>
+echo ATTENTION!!!
+If the wifi name have space between it, put "" at two sides of the name.<br/>
+echo. <br/>
+echo Ctrl+C , Ctrl+V is allowed to copypaste the wifi name.<br/>
 pause<br/>
 echo WIFI NAME:<br/>
 set /p name=<br/>